sbalian/quantum-random/README.md

 Note that the NumPy integration is not well-tested and is not available for Python 3.10.

+## Setup: passing your API key

+ANU now requires you to use an API key.
+You can get a free (trial) or paid key from [here][anupricing].

+You can pass your key to `qrandom` in three ways:

+1. By setting the environment variable `QRANDOM_API_KEY`.
+2. By running `qrandom-init` to save your key in an INI config file that is stored in your default home config directory (as specified by XDG).
+3. By running `qrandom-init` to save your key in an INI file in a directory of your choice set by `QRANDOM_CONFIG_DIR`.

+`qrandom` will look for the key in the order above.
+The `qrandom-init` utility is interactive and comes installed with `qrandom`.

 ## Usage

 Just import `qrandom` and use it like you'd use the